nmshd/documentation/_pages/contribute.md

 ## contribute documentation

-The documentation site itself uses gh pages and thus `jekyll` as the technical framework.
+The documentation site itself uses GitHub Pages as the technical framework.
 The preferred way of setting up a local "instance" of the environment is via a so-called "Development Container" in VS Code:

 install: